cftp/facetious/readme.txt

 == Upgrade Notice ==

-= 1.1.1 =
-* Avoid double slashes in URLs when using WPML

-= 1.2 =
+= 1.1.3 =
-* Introduce an accepted value in the fields to display a post type dropdown
+* Avoid some encoding and slashing issues.
+Add some basic default styling to fields in the Facetious widget.

 == Changelog ==

+= 1.1.3

+* Avoid some encoding and slashing issues.
+* Add some basic default stlying to fields in the Facetious widget.

-= 1.2 =
+= 1.1.2 =

-Friday 22 February 2013

 * Introduce an accepted value in the fields to display a post type dropdown
 * Add documentation for use of `options` value in a field for either post type or taxonomy